w3f/polkadot-wiki/docs/general/polkadot-v2.md

 ## Agile Coretime Allocation

+In Polkadot 1.0 coretime is a fixed two-year period on one specific core.
+Here we remove this limitation and generalize coretime usage to meet different application needs.

 ### Split Coretime

 Owners of coretime can split or trade it.
 An application A1 can run on core C1 for a finite period